Skip to content

 prosecution under state or federal criminal law.

-Retaliation Prohibited.
+I. Retaliation Prohibited.

-against the complainant or other individual on account of his or her filing a complaint or report or
+on account of his or her filing a complaint or report or participating in an investigation of a complaint

 Legal Reference: